Mathématique: Chapter 78

 “Life is full of difficult choices,” Rush said philosophically.

 The personnel and supplies in the gateroom were thinning out.
-Sheppard, McKay, Vala, and Jackson were already waiting at the Midway Space Station, supervising the transfer of gear to the second linked network of gates.
+Sheppard, McKay, Vala, and Jackson were already at the Midway Space Station, supervising the transfer of gear to the second linked network of gates.
 The remainder of SG-1 would be staying in the Milky Way to deal with an emerging Lucian Alliance crisis involving a psychoactive biological compound secreted in corn, of all things.

 Rush hoped they’d learn something that might help with his predicament.